 Now Cooper’s piercing gaze stares out from many a movie poster.
 He’s been nominated for four Academy Awards – three for acting and one for producing.

 Burnt, a star vehicle meant to cash in on the actor’s heat, received a universal panning and a flurry of one-star reviews.
 But is it a complete turkey?
-Sometimes when the critics sharpen their knives, you find the movie isn’t half-bad, or is only as half-baked as everything else.
+‘Cos sometimes when the critics sharpen their knives, you find the movie isn’t half-bad, or is only as half-baked as everything else…

-Cooper stars as Adam, a boozy, bad boy chef who got his beloved mentor’s Paris restaurant shut down.
+Cooper is Adam, a boozy, bad boy chef who got his beloved mentor’s Paris restaurant shut down.
 After a self-imposed exile shucking oysters, he’s in London, dodging his drug debts and planning a comeback.
-He rallies his still resentful and sceptical old kitchen crew (plus some new recruits) like a crime boss back for One Last Job – swiping a Michelin star.
+He rallies his resentful, sceptical old kitchen crew (plus new recruits) like a crime boss back for One Last Job – swiping a Michelin star.

 Cooper looks like he knows his way around a kitchen and every dish looks delectable, but the movie isn’t about food or doing the restaurant world justice.
-It’s ostensibly about a burnt out, unlikable man with a world class talent.
-It’s an intense lead performance, but Cooper never gets to really explore his character’s personal demons and raging perfectionism.
+It’s about a burnt out, unlikable man with a world class talent.
+It’s an intense lead performance, but Cooper never gets to explore Adam’s personal demons and raging perfectionism.

 Sienna Miller is decent as a sweaty sous chef/single mother/love interest, while Alicia Vikander is glamorous as Adam’s old flame.
 But it’s a lukewarm romance yoked with a gritty drama about the need for redemption.

-Spectre is Daniel Craig’s fourth outing as Bond, and again it is spectacularly clear that he outgrew the character after 2006’s groundbreaking Casino Royale.
+Spectre is Daniel Craig’s fourth outing as Bond, and again it appears he outgrew the character after 2006’s Casino Royale.
 Reportedly sick of Bond, the actor has been ambivalent about reprising the role for a fifth time.

-In Spectre, a taped tip-off from his late boss Judi Dench has Bond chasing a shadowy international crime organisation.
-He’s taken himself off to Mexico on a terrorist-hunting vacation, where he causes mayhem in a fantastic opening sequence.
+In Spectre, a taped tip-off from his dead boss Judi Dench has Bond chasing a shadowy international crime organisation.
+He takes himself off to Mexico on a terrorist-hunting vacation, where he causes mayhem in a fantastic opening sequence.

-And while Bond is busy moping over the latest love of his life, Ralph Fiennes get to display why he would have been a better fit as Ian Fleming’s spy.
-As the new M, Fiennes has plenty to deal with.
-For starters there’s a snotty little upstart codenamed “C” (Andrew Scott) who is pushing to shut down the 00 programme and usher in a global surveillance network.
+While Bond is busy moping over the latest love of his life, Ralph Fiennes get to display why he would have been a better fit as Ian Fleming’s spy.
+As the new M, Fiennes has to deal with a snotty little upstart codenamed “C” (Andrew Scott), who is pushing to shut down the 00 programme and usher in a global surveillance network.

 I preferred the Fiennes/Scott confrontations to the ones between Christophe Waltz’s villain and Craig’s 007, who I kept forgetting is a ruthless government assassin.

-Ultimately, it’s a Bond movie (the most expensive one ever made), so it’s easy to be entertained by the scale and the stunts.
+Look, it’s a Bond movie (the most expensive one ever made), so it’s easy to be entertained by the scale and the stunts.
 It really isn’t as silly as Skyfall, with its much-mocked Home Alone-style final battle.
-But it isn’t the sequel Casino Royale – that one time Bond was good – deserved.
+But it still isn’t the sequel Casino Royale deserved.